 - They may be involved in handling the business’ payroll

 - Administering of share scheme options

 - Managing the company’s premise and facilities e.g. intellectual property, office management, data protection and health and safety requirements

 Get help with company secretarial

 If the above requirements seem overwhelming, then you can get help with company secretarial.
 This does not necessarily mean appointing a company secretary, and remember, there is no legal obligation to do so.
 It is not uncommon for many directors to turn to professional accountants to assist with many of the company secretarial duties as their expertise is well aligned to the tasks involved.
 Using our company secretarial service can be an excellent solution for small business owners.
-To find out more and to discuss your business requirements, please arrange a free consultation using our online contact form.
+To find out more and to discuss your business requirements, please arrange a consultation using our online contact form.